About Italian - Trans Liguria MTB Tour in Finale Ligure

 This trip has 7 days of action packed riding from the day you arrive.
 There will be no let up on the action as this tour packs in the best trails of Liguria and even dipping your toes into France and the Roya Valley.
 It's assisted by by a Land Rover Defender, though we'll need you to put in the effort on occasion, we'll make sure it's worth it with mind blowing trails, epic adventure and a cold beer to finish the day on.
 We wrote a little more on about the tour on Pinkbike.

-30% per person, the non-refundable booking deposit is required to secure your place on the Trans Ligurian Tour, the full balance is due 8 weeks before your arrival in Finale Ligure.
+To secure your place on the Trans Liguria Tour A 30% per person, booking deposit is required.
+Deposits are non refundable and the full balance is due 8 weeks before your arrival in Italy.

 The accommodation on the tour varies from Refuge's, Osteria's, hotels and 1 nights camping.
 The rooms will vary from twin share, to bunk room to triple rooms.
 There is a single supplement option the final nights stay, for an extra £75.
 The camping night is a two man tent, though we allocate 1 tent per person.